DominikDawiec/Polish-Stock-Market-Engine/README.md

 # Polish-Stock-Market-Engine

-I created a website for analysis of companies on the Polish Stock Market.
+I created a website for analysis of companies on the **Polish Stock Market**.
 The target audience should easily navigate the website analyzing the parameters they choose.

 ![](pegif1.gif)